Create an unforgettable experience.

 The IMAG System

 The IMAG video system at each campus consists of four to six cameras, graphics computers, and video playback servers that are all connected to a switcher.
-The collection of images generated by the switcher, often referred to as Image Magnification (IMAG), is then fed through a router to multiple in-house destinations, including side screen projectors, plasma displays, digital tape recorders and hard drives.
-At receiving locations, the incoming IMAG feed is recorded on the first channel of a local delay server.
-It can then be triggered on demand to play the content back through the local switcher to the side screens.
+The collection of images generated by the switcher, often referred to as Image Magnification (IMAG), is then fed through a router to multiple in-house destinations, including side screen projectors, flat panel displays, and digital recorders.
+At receiving locations, the incoming IMAG feed is recorded on the first channel of a local time-slip server.
+It can then be triggered on demand to replay the content through the local switcher to the side screens.

-The center system at each campus consists of a single camera mounted on a robotic pan/tilt system in the center of the auditorium.
-Parallel to, but separate from, the IMAG feed, this “constant” wide shot is also fed through a router to multiple destinations, including digital tape recorders, hard drives, and other locations.
-The center signal is recorded locally on the second channel of the same delay server.
+The center camera system at each campus consists of a single camera mounted on a robotic pan/tilt system in the center of the auditorium.
+Parallel to, but separate from, the IMAG feed, this consistent wide shot is also fed through a router to multiple destinations, including digital recorders and other locations.
+The center camera signal is recorded locally on the second channel of the same time-slip server.
 It is then triggered, in sync with its IMAG counterpart, to play the center content on the separate center screen.

-This component is accomplished using a customized, multi-channel video server.
-The device simultaneously records two, or more, video signals side by side and associates them to a single reference file.
-The dual stream content can then be cued and played in synchronization before the files are even finished recording.
-The receiving church locations start recording the content as it happens in real time, then simply play it when they are ready, much like watching a program on your DVR at home.
+This component is accomplished using a multi-channel video server.
+The device simultaneously records two or more video signals side by side and associates them to a single reference file.
+The dual stream content can then be cued and played in synchronization before the files even finish recording.
+The receiving church locations begin recording the content as it happens in real time, then simply play it when they are ready, much like watching a program on your DVR at home.